abkoch/easyconf/README.md

 # Easy configuration (local_easyconf) #

-This plugins allows administrators to easily configure settings in the tables `config` and `config_plugins`.
+This plugins allows administrators to easily configure settings in the tables `{config}` and `{config_plugins}`.
 It may be run via GUI or via CLI.
 The latter makes it possible to easily roll out standard configuration for several moodles.

-If you want to set additional configurations in other tables, you may extend `lib.php` or ask me (kocha (at) posteo.de).
+If you require addional features feel free to contact me: kocha (at) posteo.de

 ## Requirements ##
 The PHP package YAML is required.
 You may install it e.g. by

     $ apt install php8.1-yaml

+## Riscs ##
+Before running a YAML configuration be sure you really know what you do.
+It is possible to change every entry in your moodle database.
+That means you may delete and edit data irrevocably.
+Perform a database backup before if you are unsure.
+Usage is on your own risc.
+No liability.

 ## History ##
+2024/05/04 local_easyconf 0.3 (2024050400): Enhancements
+- Added `db/access.php` to check permissions
+- Added `environment.xml` to ensure that php-yaml is installed
+- Changed output from JSON using `serialize(.)` to prettier print using `pring_r(.)`
-2024/03/24 local_easyconf 0.2.1 (2024032401): Encancements
+- Fixed some typos, enhanced coding style and documentation 2024/03/24 local_easyconf 0.2.1 (2024032401): Enhancements
 - Added error handling
-2024/03/24 local_easyconf 0.2 (2024032400): Encancements
+2024/03/24 local_easyconf 0.2 (2024032400): Enhancements
 - New YML syntax to support an table:
 -- Universal method for setting records in any table -- Special methods for setting records in tables `{config}` and `{config_plugins}`